 At The Chapel

-Forty-five minutes prior to the start of every home football game, the marching band marches to the Chapel and plays Amazing Grace.
+Forty-five minutes prior to the start of every home football game, the marching band marches to the Chapel and plays Amazing Grace and Eternal Father.

 In the fall of 2009 Sacred Heart University dedicated the Chapel of the Holy Spirit.
 This was a tremendous addition to our University and community and so the band began a tradition of playing outside the chapel before each home football game.
 This serves as a reminder that it's the people we share our lives with, and make music with, that is more important than a steel, glass and concrete building.